-Please see screenshot below for placement of your standard account information (prior to Purchasing changing the account code to the SC Flooding related funding code).
+Please see screenshot below for placement of your standard account information (prior to the Department of Procurement and Contracts changing the account code to the SC Flooding related funding code).
 This is required in case the item or service is ineligible for reimbursement under CDBG guidelines then the funds will be changed back to the appropriate funding codes you have specified in this block based on your original (non-CDBG) approved budget category.

-Also, please remember to place your original (non-CDBG-MIT (HUD)) funding codes on the requisition in the normal location for account info which is located to the right of the Unit Price field.
+Also, please remember to place your original (non-CDBG-DR (HUD)) funding codes on the requisition in the normal location for account info which is located to the right of the Unit Price field.
 Use object code for all items!
-Procurement and Contracting will make the necessary changes to reflect CDBG-MIT (HUD) coding.
+Procurement and Contracting will make the necessary changes to reflect CDBG-DR (HUD) coding.

-End Use Field: Please add in this field on your IFAS requisition: SC FLOODING DR\\\\\ if the item or service is storm/flood related.
+End Use Field: Please add in this field on your IFAS requisition: SC FLOODING DR if the item or service is storm/flood related.